-Our goal is for the WV Interscholastic Cycling League to become a household name in the state.
-We envision interscholastic cycling to become so integrated into West Virginia’s middle and high schools, that students could not imagine what life was like before interscholastic cycling.
+|We want to become a household name in the state.
+We envision becoming so integrated into middle and high schools, that students could not imagine what life was like before interscholastic cycling.
 Every West Virginia teen who so desires should be able to participate in our league.|

 |West Virginia consists of a vast spectrum of socioeconomic neighborhoods, our goal is to provide students from across the state with access to the league and play an active role in overcoming any financial and logistical barriers.
 And of course, no one sits on the bench, everyone races and earns points for their team.|

 |We are a youth development organization that places the long-term health and well being of the student athlete above all else.
 We hope to infuse in our student athletes a passion for an active and healthy lifestyle that stays with them for the rest of their lives.|

 Establish a fun, enduring and relevant 6th to 12th grade mountain bike program to improve the lives of West Virginia’s teens and their families.

 |We are here to stay and thus our business practices matter.
 We will follow sound business policy, leadership and financial accountability and responsibility.||Having a presence across the state, and continuously growing our number of student athletes for the first 5 years of operation, to the point where we need to split into two regions to accommodate all racers.||Our organization is focused on making a difference in the lives of West Virginia’s teens and their families.
 That concept of making a difference is what inspires our leaders and coaches; it’s not about today’s win or competition, it’s about making a difference – one kid at a time.|

 Our Core Principles